Past Speakers and Programs

 Arika Okrent & Sean O’Neill

-“Highly Irregular: The Weirdness of English, Explained” Irregular verbs, inconsistent spelling, phrases that don’t seem to follow the grammar rules, why isn’t English more orderly and logical?
+Irregular verbs, inconsistent spelling, phrases that don’t seem to follow the grammar rules, why isn’t English more orderly and logical?
 We don’t have to shrug and say “that’s just how English is.”
 English may be weird, but it’s not JUST weird.
 It’s weird in specific ways for specific reasons.
 Find out who is to blame for the weirdness of English.
-Arika and Sean’s recent book Highly Irregular: Why Tough, Through, and Dough Don’t Rhyme And Other Oddities of the English Language is available at your local bookseller.
-Arika & Sean spoke to us on September 12, 2021.Ben Ost, EHS member and Professor of Economics at UIC

 “The American Dream”